Bazirene/ihifix_Cohort2/security_report.md

-Security Scan Report: E-Commerce Backend Container Image
+Weekend Recon: Node Base Image Scanned

 This report outlines the security vulnerability assessment performed on the e-commerce backend Docker image.
 The analysis focuses on identifying critical infrastructure flaws and detailing remediation paths before production deployment.